Gaurav-2001/LW-Summer-Task-01/Readme.md

  ### Task Description

-♦ Pull the Docker container image of CentOS image from DockerHub ♦ create a new container
+♦ Pull the Docker container image of CentOS image from DockerHub <\br>
+♦ create a new container <\br>
-♦ Install the Python software on the top of docker container ♦ In Container you need to copy/create machine learning model which you  have created in jupyter notebook
+♦ Install the Python software on the top of docker container <\br>
+♦ In Container you need to copy/create machine learning model which you  have created in jupyter notebook <\br>

 > Step 1: